rubeshnpl13/Word-Suggestion-and-Auto-Word-Completion-System-with-Naive-Bayes-Classifier/README.md

-# Word Suggestions API (Project report on github repo)
+# Word Suggestions System (Project thesis report available on github repo)

 A Node.js backend that provides predictive word suggestions using a Naive Bayes classifier that learns and adapts over time.